gioui/gio-x/explorer/README.md

 -----------

-Integrates a simlpe `Save As...` or `Open...` mechanism to your Gio application.
+Integrates a simple `Save As...` or `Open...` mechanism to your Gio application.

 ## What can it be used for?

 Well, for anything that manipulates user's file.
-You can use `os.Open` to open and write file, but sometimes you want to know where to save the data, in those case `Explorer` is usefull.
+You can use `os.Open` to open and write file, but sometimes you want to know where to save the data, in those case `Explorer` is useful.

 ## Status

-Currently, `Explorer` supports across Android, JS and Windows 10.
+Currently, `Explorer` supports most platforms, including Android 6+, JS, Windows 10+, iOS 14+ and macOS 10+.
 It will return ErrAvailableAPI for any other platform that isn't supported.

 ## Limitations